Albert Park/Radisson Heights: Attractions

 Albert Park and Radisson Heights are close to Downtown Calgary.
 Inglewood, Fort Calgary Historic Park and the Wilder Institute/Calgary Zoo, are just moments away.
 The Max Bell Centre (ice hockey arena) is located immediately west of Radisson Heights.

-In 2002, Radisson Heights was the first community in Calgary to have its own Wi-Fi internet service and was managed by WestNet Wireless.

 Education

 This neighbourhood has one public elementary school: Radisson Park Elementary School (K-5) built in 2006.
 There were two other elementary schools that were closed and merged into Radisson Park Elementary School, angering some southwest residents who have no community elementary schools.